evkogan1/ZenPacks.community.BrocadeSW/README.md

     -FC Port
 Events:

-    -Status change of device and all components -Perfomance threshold
+    -Status change of device and all components (with auto clear) -Perfomance threshold
         -Max usage
         -Errors